 The addition of rustic fishing cottages throughout the years and the remodeling of an original 1802 log cabin during the 1950’s began a lodging tradition of Kentucky hospitality and service, an enduring signature for Kentucky Lake vacationers.

 Many remember fun-filled vacations as children at Big Bear: fishing, swimming, camping and outdoor fun and more!
 They remember the rolling woodlands in which they camped; the restaurant once located next to the office, in which they dined; and, of course, the countless tales of the ‘Big One’ which sometimes didn’t get away.

 Now, upon bringing their own children to Big Bear, much has changed and much has remained the same.
 Your hosts, the Meiers, continually strive for excellence in your vacation experience.
 Today the 52 acres of woodland lakefront splendor feature the best and modern conveniences on the lake; such as, cottages, townhomes, condos and villas.
 Big Bear Marina provides boat rentals, guide services, bait, tackle, gas, snacks, ice and gifts.

 We would like to thank all of our guests for all the wonderful years you have given us at Big Bear and warmly welcome our new quests.

 The History of the Log Cabin

 The Log Cabin was originally owned by Rosabell and Tom Threlkeld of Paducah, KY.
 Mr. Threlkeld was an attorney and was paid with the Log Cabin after representing a bootlegger.
-When Mr. McFarland bought Big Bear he let the Threlkeld’s put the Log Cabin on the property.
+When William and Louella McFarland bought Big Bear they let the Threlkeld’s put the Log Cabin on the property.
 The McFarland’s sold the resort in the early ’50’s, along with the cabin, and the Housers used the Log Cabin as their summer headquarters during the the Big Bear Camp days.